Before you start

 Internal Moderation – The Prime mark will be checked and compared to the marking of other Oxford Open Learning tutors by the Head of Department to ensure that all our tutors are marking at the same level.
 This is so we can be sure your Prime Mark was neither too severe nor too generous.

-After Internal moderation you will be advised of your mark by our exams office by the 2nd May.
-If you believe that you have been unfairly marked then you have between the 3rd and the 10th May to challenge the process that was followed to determine your mark.
+After Internal moderation you will be advised of your mark by our exams office.
+If you believe that you have been unfairly marked then you have one week to challenge the process that was followed to determine your mark.
 You cannot dispute the mark itself only the method by which the work was marked.
 Your challenge will be considered by an independent assessor and AQA will be informed if any irregularities are uncovered.

 External Moderation – The entirety of Oxford Open Learning’s marking will then be scrutinised by an AQA moderator and compared to that of other centres.
 Your mark may be changed at this stage.
 We have no control over this part of the process.